Id Tech 3

-While id Tech 3 is based on id Tech 2 engine, a large amount of the code was rewritten.
-Successor id Tech 4 was derived from id Tech 3, as was Infinity Ward's IW engine used in Call of Duty 2 onwards.
+id Tech 3 is based on the earlier id Tech 2, with a large amount of the code rewritten. id Tech 4 was derived from id Tech 3, as was Infinity Ward's IW engine, used in Call of Duty 2 onward.

 At QuakeCon 2005, John Carmack announced that the id Tech 3 source code would be released under the GNU General Public License v2.0 or later, and it was released on August 19, 2005.
-Originally distributed by id via FTP, the code can be downloaded from id's GitHub account.
+It was originally distributed via FTP, and later moved to GitHub.